leanprover-community/lean-update/README.md

     1. If successful, it behaves according to the setting specified in the `on_update_succeeds` option.
 By default, this is set to `pr`, which submits the updated code as a pull request.
 However, if the `what_to_update` option is set to `lean-toolchain`, the Action does nothing unless the Lean version has been updated.
     1. If it fails, it behaves according to the setting specified in the `on_update_fails` option.
 By default, this is set to `issue`, which submits an issue indicating that the update failed.

+## Details of Option

+* `on_update_succeeds`: What to do when an update is available and the build is successful.
+    * Allowed values: "silent", "commit", "issue" or "pr".
+    * Default: "pr".
+* `on_update_fails`: What to do when an update is available but the build fails.
+    * Allowed values: "silent", "commit", "issue" or "pr".
+    * Default: "issue".
+* `what_to_update`: Specifies which files, when updated during `lake update`, will cause the action to skip updates.
+For example, if "lean-toolchain" is specified, this GitHub Action will skip updates unless the Lean version is updated.
+Also, for example, if "lake-manifest.json" is specified, this GitHub Action will not skip updates as long as any dependent package is updated.
+Here, "skipping updates" means "not attempting to update code or send notifications when the build/test/lint succeed after lake update".
+Therefore, this option does not affect the behavior when the build/test/lint fail after lake update.
+    * Allowed values: "lean-toolchain", "lake-manifest.json".
+    * Default: "lean-toolchain".
+* `build_args`: Arguments to pass to the lean-action build process.
+    * Example: "--log-level=warning --fail-level=warning"
+    * Default: "--log-level=warning".

 ## Usage Examples

 I am using this GitHub Action in the following repository.
 This might be helpful as a reference.